Kowal Sentry Integration for Magento 2

 - collect data first,

-- then filter low-value and repetitive transactions.
+- then filter out low-value and repetitive transactions.

 Ignore Bots